ssoj13/exiftool-rs/README.md

 # exiftool-rs

+> **Note:** This is an experimental project implementing a small subset of [ExifTool](https://exiftool.org/) functionality in Rust.
+It is not intended to replace the original ExifTool, which remains the definitive tool for image metadata manipulation.
+Use this library for learning, experimentation, or when you need a lightweight pure-Rust solution for basic metadata operations.

 Fast, pure Rust library for reading and writing image metadata (EXIF, XMP, IPTC).

 A native Rust alternative to [ExifTool](https://exiftool.org/) with zero runtime dependencies - no Perl, no external binaries.
 Parses metadata directly from bytes using auto-generated tag definitions from ExifTool's database (~2500+ tags).